Active sorting of particles as an illustration of the Gibbs mixing paradox: A Hopfield--Ninio Sorter Based on Energy Preference

 \subsection{Time and Work for Sorting}

-It is plausible that the worse-than-equilibrium sorter sacrifices quality for improved speed, as has been found in other applications of Hopfield--Ninio-style networks \cite{MHL12,MHL14}.
-Our next task is to find the time taken to complete sorting, and compare it with how much work had to be invested.
-However, since the Hopfield--Ninio sorter model explicitly includes binding to the sorting device, the ODEs governing the evolution (\ref{eqn:SymNetKinetics}) are non-linear, and to calculate anything beyond steady-state quantities requires some approximation.
+It is plausible that the worse-than-equilibrium sorter just discussed sacrifices sorting quality in order to deliver improved speed, as has been found in other applications of Hopfield--Ninio-style networks \cite{MHL12,MHL14}.
+Our next task is to find the time-scale of the system's evolution, and compare it with the invested work.
+However, since the Hopfield--Ninio sorter model explicitly includes binding to the sorting device, the ODEs governing the evolution~(\ref{eqn:SymNetKinetics}) are non-linear, and to calculate anything beyond steady-state quantities requires some approximation. \footnote{The non-linearity is not an indispensible feature of an energy-driven sorting device such as the one we are consdering.
+But, although it does rather complicate calculations, we retain it in our model to make the connection with Hopfield--Ninio networks more obvious, and to enhance the relevance to practical applications such as cellular transport.}